tubatechdynamics/offerings/src/services.md

 **Key Benefits**:

 * **Clear & Compelling Design**: Make a powerful first impression with a website that showcases your mission beautifully.
-* **Mobile-Friendly Layout**: Whether viewed on a tablet or a phone, your site will look purr-fect everywhere.
+* **Mobile-Friendly Layout**: Whether viewed on a tablet or a phone, your site will look perfect everywhere.
 * **Essential AI Features**: Automate the basics like event registration and contact forms to save time and keep visitors engaged.

 **Ideal For**: Small non-profits and grassroots organizations ready to establish a solid digital presence.